shrutij-27/kafee-website/README.md

 It is the college project i completed with my friend.

-it was fun to create a website using html and had fun.
+It was fun to create a website using html.